Torneoz/ai_image_studio/README.md

 Embedding badges in Media images requires PHP GD.
 Embedding badges in Media videos additionally requires the `ffmpeg` executable to be available to PHP.
+Extracting video chaining frames and joining session videos also requires FFmpeg to be available to PHP.
+Joined videos must be mutually compatible.
 Applying auto levels requires the PHP Imagick extension.

 ## Requirements